Bingle-Proxy/Request-Web-Proxy/.gitlab/issue_templates/create_web_proxy.md

 - [ ] I have starred this repository.
 - [ ] I confirm that I don't have any problem with ADS enabled.

-All steps of creating a web proxy and making changes are done on this page
+All steps of creating a web proxy and making changes are done on this repository.

 **Your Account Details (Creating a Free high-speed Web Proxy):**